 Result: A student is limited to two (2) courses totaling no more than 7 credit hours including any required remedial courses.
-If the student has registered for more than 2 courses, s/he must contact the Counseling Office (A108) or the Academic Advising Center (A102) immediately or student's course load may be automatically reduced for the student.
+If the student has registered for more than 2 courses, s/he must contact the Counseling Office (LH - A108) or the Academic Advising Center (LH - A111) immediately or student's course load may be automatically reduced.